Awzs/flowchartai/README.md

 pnpm dev
 ```

-Visit `http://localhost:3000` to see your FlowChart AI instance!
+Visit `http://localhost:3000` to see your ViLearning instance!

 ### 6. Production Deployment